-Photography 1 is offered to high school students first semester.
+Photography 1 is offered to high school students in the first semester.
 A digital camera that enables the user to change settings and use manual mode is required.
 The course is designed to introduce the student to the art of photography.
-Students learn how to control the camera to achieve visual images that need no post processing manipulation.
+Students learn how to control the camera to achieve visual images that need no post-processing manipulation.
 The history of photography and famous photographers and their works are also shared in this course.

-Photography 2 is a continuation of Photography 1 and is offered second semester.
+Photography 2 is a continuation of Photography 1 and is offered in the second semester.
 It allows more time to put into practice the skills and ideas learned in Photography 1.